 Meet the Year 11 team

-Lover of geography (of course), outdoors, travelling, photography, gardening, food (eating it, occasionally making it!), cats and fishkeeping.
+Lover of geography (of course), outdoors, travelling, photography, gardening, food (eating it, occasionally making it!), my two amazing and mischievous cats and fishkeeping.
 Some say he knows what all of the map symbols are because he studies them intently for hours each and every evening… Others say it’s because he is a legend.
 Ba dum tss! (…should FLAG that’s a geography joke).

 Mr Amadeo - 11AMD

 Mr Amadeo has been teaching at Aylesford School for 22 years and is a physics genius.... no seriously he is!
 In his spare time he can be found playing his guitar and entertaining audiences across the UK.